Rqwannn/Rqwannn/README.md

 - 🖥 1 Year in Website, 1 Year in python
 - 📱 I’m currently learning Electron JS and Django
 - 📫 How to reach me: mraqwan471@gmail.com Or Another My Email: mohwannn1@gmail.com
-- 😄 Next I want to learn Elasticsearch, Machine Learning and Deep Learning
+- 😄 Next I want to learn Solidity( web3.js ), Machine Learning and Deep Learning
 - 💬 My official language is Indonesian and I'm also studying English and German

 <p style="display:flex">